Published:

 AvePoint Cloud

 AvePoint Cloud Backup is a robust backup and recovery solution for Microsoft 365 that supports Exchange Online, SharePoint Online, OneDrive for Business, Microsoft Teams, Project Online, and more.
-It performs automatic backups of your data up to four times a day, ensuring that your organization's data remains protected and up-to-date.
+It performs automatic backups of your data up to four times a day, ensuring that your organization's data remains protected and up to date.
 Organizations can customize their backup schedules to meet their specific requirements and preferences.

-AvePoint AvePoint offers unlimited storage for your backups, while also allowing for easy and precise recovery of individual items or entire datasets, depending on your organization's specific needs.
+AvePoint offers unlimited storage for your backups, while also allowing for easy and precise recovery of individual items or entire datasets, depending on your organization's specific needs.
 Backups are encrypted and stored securely in AvePoint's cloud, which is compliant with various security standards, such as GDPR, HIPAA, and FedRAMP.

-CoreView Configuration Manager for Microsoft 365, Simeon Cloud
+CoreView Configuration Manager for Microsoft 365

 CoreView Configuration Manager is an end-to-end solution that automates configuration management for Microsoft 365.
 Unlike the other platforms on this list, Configuration Manager does not focus on data backup.
 Instead, it's one of the only tools that specialize in helping you back up and restore your configurations, policies, and settings across Microsoft 365.